 How Common Are Paraphilias?

 Having paraphilic fantasies or behavior, however, does not always mean the person has a mental illness.
-The fantasies and behaviors can exist in less severe forms that are not dysfunctional in any way, do not impede the development of healthy relationships, do not harm the individual or others and do not entail criminal offenses.
+The fantasies and behaviors can exist in less severe forms that are not dysfunctional in any way, do not impede the development of healthy relationships, do not harm the individual or others, and do not entail criminal offenses.
 They may be limited to fantasy during masturbation or intercourse with a partner.

 What Causes Paraphilia?

 Many paraphilias begin during adolescence and continue into adulthood.
-The intensity and occurrence of the fantasies associated with paraphilia vary with the individual, but usually decrease as the person ages.
+The intensity and occurrence of the fantasies associated with paraphilia vary with the individual, but they usually decrease as the person ages.

 How Is Paraphilia Treated?